bennettslin/yearlings_bobtail_app/ANNOTATION_TODO.md

 * Look at CONSIDERS for new wormholes
 * Wormholes all work
 * Have correct destination text

+# Double quotes in lyrics
+* Program to add all to temporary list for audit.

 # Awkward assessment
 * Are there more?